Geodatabase compression removes unnecessary states and rows from the geodatabase system tables that track traditional versions and versioned edits.

 - Reconcile and post all outstanding changes in child versions to the Default version.
 As the geodatabase administrator, you can see in what order versions should be reconciled by opening the Reconcile Order subtab of the Versions tab on the Geodatabase Administration dialog box in ArcMap.
 See Version properties for information on the Reconcile Order subtab.

 - Delete the decendent versions after you have reconciled and posted edits.

 - Make sure no user is connected to the geodatabase.

 - Compress the geodatabase.

-You can see the results of each compression in ArcGIS Desktop in the SDE_compress_log table.
-You can also check the SDE_versions table to see if the state ID for the Default version has returned to zero.
+You can see the results of each compression in ArcGIS Desktop in the COMPRESS_LOG table.
+You can also check the VERSIONS table in the database to see if the state ID for the Default version has returned to zero.
 If it has and there are no other outstanding versions, full compression has been achieved.